Yarn Types : What Type of Yarn Suits Your Needs

 - Good for sensitive skin as it’s not prickly like other yarns made from animal hair

-- Has a lot less pilling than other types of wool yarns do due to the hair follicles being much tighter together
+- Has significantly less pilling than other types of wool yarns because the hair follicles are much tighter together

 Drawbacks of Using Mohair Yarn

-- Not as durable (in the yarn form) and so should be used carefully
+- Not as durable in yarn form and should be used carefully

-- Typically, more expensive because they’re normally imported
+- Typically more expensive because it’s normally imported

 Uses of Mohair Yarn